AlexCeleste/bOGL-2/Docs/bOGL.md

 2. Call the addon's initialization function **once**, before you use any other commands (e.g. `InitAnimationAddon()`).
 It's best to do these in one big block below your `Include` directives, to keep the project tidy.
 3. Call the addon's update function in your **main loop**, if it has one (e.g. `UpdateAnimations() : UpdateBonedMeshes()`).

 You may also want to copy its `.decls` file (if any) to your main `userlibs` folder, to take advantage of any syntax highlighting options.
+The official addons do not require `.decls` files to work, however.

 bOGL provides official addon modules for those features that we can safely assume you expect as basics from a 3D engine, but that aren't required for the basic 3D engine to work, both as useful examples for the extension process and to keep the core small: